 Do you like calling businesses?
 Probably not.
 Pretty much everyone hates it.
 Waste of time for you, waste of time for customers.

-According to a recent Twilio study, SMS Marketing is effective with text messaging is ranked as the #1 channel consumers want to use to engage with businesses in majority of regions surveyed.
+According to a recent Twilio study, SMS Marketing for ecommerce is effective with text messaging is ranked as the #1 channel consumers want to use to engage with businesses in majority of regions surveyed.
 Surveying 6,000 consumers in Europe, Asia and North America, the study shows that nine out of ten consumers would like to be able to use messaging to talk to businesses.
 The study found that more than eight in ten (85%) consumers would like to reply to a message from a businesses or engage in conversation.

-Whatever you call it – texting, messaging, DMs, PMs – it’s everywhere.
+There are lots of ways of driving traffic besides using PPC, one of the best is texting, messaging, DMs, PMs – it’s everywhere.
 Billions of people, your customers among them, use SMS, WhatsApp, WeChat, FB Messenger, and a host of other messaging apps.
 It’s where customers are and therefore it’s where businesses need to be.

 Why use SMS Marketing + Texting for ecommerce?

 - Broad.
 Texting is ubiquitous and has broad reach.
 Most smartphone users (92%) still text despite access to IM apps.